-- Continued education of board members on new and existing transportation programs, especially after election years with board member turn-over. - Bridge, Complete Street, Community Connectivity, etc. program improvements - Sidewalk construction prioritization and funding opportunities. - Bicycle route planning and coordination for re-striping with CTDOT Highway Districts, coordinating with repaving schedules. - LOTCIP Program/ Transportation Plan Implementation various routes.
-LOTCIP tasks are typically funded with 100% state funds but eligible activities are listed in CTDOTs 'Handbook for Councils of Governments and Metropolitan Planning Organizations' - TAP project development and program improvements - CMAQ project development and program improvements - STP urban and rural project development and program improvements - Federal discretionary program (EFLAP, Ferry, Scenic Byways, etc.) development and program improvements - Traffic counts as needed on local routes - Coordination with Middletown and Portland on implementation of complete streets programs - Coordination with East Hampton and Portland on RT 66 corridor, safety, congestion and other improvements - Coordination with Clinton on RT 81 corridor safety, congestion and other improvements - Coordination with municipalities on Plan of Conservation and Development Updates - Transit Oriented/Friendly Development analysis and mapping - Evacuation Route Planning for member towns as part of larger Region 2 DESPP Evacuation Planning and Mapping - Bus shelter planning and mapping for member towns with transit routes - Quinimay Trail Mennunketesuck/Cockaponsett Regional Greenway Implementation - Coordination with the Middlesex, Old Lyme, Old Saybrook and Clinton Chambers of Commerce. - Municipal liaison with Valley Railroad and CTDEP for long-range corridor planning - Coordination, grant assistance for towns adjacent to Amtrak Shoreline East rail line drainage, parking, and access improvements (Old Saybrook, Westbrook, Clinton) - GIS Mapping assistance - Regional oversight of Chester/Hadlyme Ferry operations and advocacy - Technical assistance for Rail Parking Task Force - Technical assistance for rail station improvements - Technical assistance for incident management - ADA Transition Planning Assist municipalities with more than 50 employees to create an ADA Transition Plan as required under the American with Disabilities Act of 1990 and education to ensure all programs, activities, and services under the municipality's jurisdiction are examined to identify barriers to access
+• Coordination with Clinton on RT 81 corridor safety, congestion and other improvements

+- Coordination with municipalities on Plan of Conservation and Development Updates - Transit Oriented/Friendly Development analysis and mapping - Evacuation Route Planning for member towns as part of larger Region 2 DESPP Evacuation Planning and Mapping - Bus shelter planning and mapping for member towns with transit routes - Quinimay Trail Mennunketesuck/Cockaponsett Regional Greenway Implementation - Coordination with the Middlesex, Old Lyme, Old Saybrook and Clinton Chambers of Commerce. - Municipal liaison with Valley Railroad and CTDEP for long-range corridor planning - Coordination, grant assistance for towns adjacent to Amtrak Shoreline East rail line drainage, parking, and access improvements (Old Saybrook, Westbrook, Clinton) - GIS Mapping assistance - Regional oversight of Chester/Hadlyme Ferry operations and advocacy - Technical assistance for rail station improvements - Technical assistance for incident management - ADA Transition Planning Assist municipalities with more than 50 employees to create an ADA Transition Plan as required under the American with Disabilities Act of 1990 and education to ensure all programs, activities, and services under the municipality's jurisdiction are examined to identify barriers to access

-PROD UCTS TIMELINE 1.
-Continued assistance with GIS mapping FY 22/23 2.
-Provide additional assistance with specialized information for towns as requested FY 22/23 3.
-Continue freight planning within region for towns FY 22/23 4.
-Monitor planned recommendations for EV 22/22 5.
-Chester-Hadlyme Ferry operations Continue plan to identify potential funding FY 22/23 sources for bike facilities, including bike parking FY 22/23 6.
-Initiate with ETD and MAT Transit Districts and Shoreline East: Transit to Work Month EV 22/22 7.
+PRODU JCTS TIMELINE 1.
+Continued assistance with GIS mapping FY 24/25 2.
+Provide additional assistance with specialized information for towns as requested FY 24/25 3.
+Continue freight planning within region for towns FY 24/25 4.
+Monitor planned recommendations for Chester-Hadlyme Ferry operations FY 24/25 5.
+Continue plan to identify potential funding sources for bike facilities, including bike parking FY 24/25 6.
 Staff Regional Bicycle and Pedestrian Committee.
-FY 22/23 FY 22/23 8.
-Work on Regional Greenway Designations FY 22/23 9.
-Safe Route to School Implementation FY 22/23 10.
-11. Assistance to member towns with POCD updates Bridge project assistance FY 22/23 FY 22/23 12.
-Assistance with LOTCIP applications LOTCIP tasks are typically , - funded with 100% state funds but eligible activities are listed in CTDOTs 'Handbook for Councils of Governments and Metropolitan Planning Organizations' FY 22/23 13.
-Demographic updates FY 22/23 14.
-Review and coordination of environmental project analysis FY 22/23 15.
-TOD Assistance to town with transit hubs: bus/rail stations FY 22/23
+FY 24/25 8.
+Work on Regional Greenway Designations FY 24/25 9.
+Safe Route to School Implementation FY 24/25 10.
+Assistance to member towns with POCD updates FY 24/25 11.
+Bridge project assistance FY 24/25 12.
+Assistance with LOTCIP and TRIP applications - tasks are Typically funded with 100% state funds FY 24/25 13.
+Demographic updates FY 24/25 14.
+Review and coordination of environmental project analysis FY 24/25 15.
+TOD Assistance to town with transit hubs: bus/rail stations FY 24/25

-Task 5: Public Information and Involvement Title VI, Environmental Justice, and Public Participation
+Task 5:Public Information and Involvement (Title VI,Environmental Justice, Equity, Justice40)

 RiverCOG in cooperation with the region's transit districts and other stakeholders will undertake, within the limits of its staffing and financial capabilities, all reasonable means to involve the public in the transportation planning process.
-Particular emphasis will continue in 2022/2023 in the larger planning projects as outlined in this UPWP.
+Particular emphasis will continue in 2023/2024 in the larger planning projects as outlined in this UPWP.
 The primary goal is to improve public understanding of transportation decision making process, the role of transportation in the over land use, environmental, and economic planning process, and alternatives available for consideration.

 As issues arise and studies are prepared, a variety of approaches will be used to make the public aware of issues.
-These include preparing and circulating a draft studies, stakeholder committees, public workshops and forums on land use and transportation, presentations to public and private groups, informal work sessions, and an "open door" policy relative to public requests for information, intergovernmental reviews and media coverage.
+These include preparing and circulating draft studies, stakeholder committees, public workshops and forums on land use and transportation, presentations to public and private groups, informal work sessions, and an "open door" policy relative to public requests for information, intergovernmental reviews and media coverage.
 The COG publishes an annual report of its activities which is widely circulated within the region.
 The text of the COGs annual report is included in the annual reports of the seventeen towns in the region.
 The primary objectives include: